OldHungarian/old-hungarian-font/README.md

 * PS Glyph names
 * OpenType

-Do not use Apple as output as it doesn't support the ligatures properly
+Do not use Apple as output as it doesn't support the ligatures properly.

+Also note that the release contains two types of fonts, one has only the Old Hungarian glyphs, the other one also contains supporting punctuation glyphs from the Lato font package.
+Use the full font package in case your applications doesn't properly support fallbacks for punctuations, and use the slim version for other applications and the web.

+Note: to generate the slim version of the font, simply delete all of the glyphs in the `U-0000`-`U-2E2E` range (except `U-200D`) before generating the TTF.

+The release ZIP was generated using https://www.web-font-generator.com/

 Supported glyphs
 ================